Mohammed bin Salman: Relations with Israel

 In December 2017, Mohammed criticised the United States' decision to recognise Jerusalem as the capital of Israel.
 In 2018, he voiced his support for a Jewish homeland of Israel, the first time that a senior Saudi royal has expressed such sentiments publicly.
 In September 2019, Mohammed condemned Israeli Prime Minister Benjamin Netanyahu's plans to annex the eastern portion of the West Bank known as the Jordan Valley.
 In 2020, Mohammed met with Netanyahu and Israeli head of the Mossad Yosi Cohen in Neom.
-The United States had been pushing for Israel's normalization for some years, calling (in this context) the Abraham Accords the "deal of the century", but Riyadh rejected reports of progress.
+The United States had been pushing for Israel's normalisation for some years, calling (in this context) the Abraham Accords the "deal of the century", but Riyadh rejected reports of progress.
 In 2023, there were ongoing U.S. lead negotiations to establish diplomatic relations between Saudi Arabia and Israel.
 Mohammed also said that his country was moving steadily closer to normalising relations with Israel as part of the Abraham Accords.
 Due to the Gaza war, Mohammed called for a global arms embargo against Israel.
-Amid the Gaza war, according to reporting by The Atlantic, Mohammed told U.S. Secretary of State Antony Blinken in January 2024 that he was open to Saudi normalization with Israel, adding, "Do I care personally about the Palestinian issue?
+Amid the Gaza war, according to reporting by The Atlantic, Mohammed told U.S. Secretary of State Antony Blinken in January 2024 that he was open to Saudi normalisation with Israel, adding, "Do I care personally about the Palestinian issue?
 I don't, but my people do."

-Surveys in the early stages of Israel's war on Gaza showed that over 90 percent of Saudis citizens believed that the Arab states should break off their relations with Israel.
-In August 2024, Mohammad discussed his fears of facing assassination due to his support for establishing and normalizing Saudi-Israel ties, and the threats he received.
+Surveys in the early stages of the Gaza war showed that over 90 percent of Saudis citizens believed that the Arab states should break off their relations with Israel.
+In August 2024, Mohammad discussed his fears of facing assassination due to his support for establishing and normalising Saudi-Israel ties, and the threats he received.
 He believed for any deal, it was important to include a true path to the State of Palestine, keeping in mind the current Israel-Palestine war.
-Following the events in Gaza and Israel's attacks in Lebanon and Syria on 17 and 18 September 2024, Mohammad declared during the annual address to the Shura Council on 19 September 2024, that Saudi Arabia would not normalize relations with Israel until Palestine is recognized as a state with East Jerusalem as its capital.
+Following the events in Gaza and Israel's attacks in Lebanon and Syria on 17 and 18 September 2024, Mohammad declared during the annual address to the Shura Council on 19 September 2024, that Saudi Arabia would not normalise relations with Israel until Palestine is recognised as a state with East Jerusalem as its capital.
 At the Riyadh Summit on 11 November 2024, Mohammed condemned Israel's actions in Gaza as a "collective genocide" and called on Israel to respect Iran's sovereignty.
 According to Bernard Haykel of Princeton University, Al Saud admires Israel's economic and technological success, and seeks mutual recognition with a focus on high-tech coordination.